It's been a "water week" so far here at Green Chip Stocks.

 So since the birth of the state in 1948, handling water resources has been job one for Israeli engineers.
 To make the desert bloom, Netafim — a company developed on a kibbutz cooperative agricultural settlement — became the world leader in drip irrigation.
 Drip irrigation basically entails poking holes in a hose very close to the plants you're watering, instead of spraying a large area and suffering major losses to evaporation in the hot Middle Eastern sun.

+One of the panelists Tuesday was Booky Oren, the former head of Israeli water utility Mekorot and current President and CEO of water technology company Miya.
 (Now, if you've ever heard an Israeli give a presentation, you may know that they like speaking idiomatic English.
 Listen to the Prime Minister, Benjamin (Bibi) Netanyahu sometime.
 His nearly flawless American accent comes from years spent in the Philadelphia area during his youth and then at Harvard and MIT, and when Bibi throws in expressions like "not throwing out the baby with the bathwater," it's like WD-40 for getting his message into Anglophone ears.)

 Booky is also a fan of colorful language.
 At a New York cleantech conference back in 2007, I first heard him introduced as Israel's "water guru," on account of his experience with several water companies of all sizes.
 He dove right in to talk about the state of water supply and demand in the U.S., where important freshwater resources like the vast Ogallala Aquifer is depleted, parching parts of my home state of Kansas.